Iranians say their ‘bones breaking’ under US sanctions

 The current problems take root in Iran’s faltering efforts to privatize its state-planned economy after the devastating war with Iraq in the 1980s, which saw 1 million people killed.

-But Oil Minister Bijan Zanganeh said earlier this month that the crunch on oil exports hitting harder today than during the 1980s war, when Saddam Hussein’s forces targeted Iran’s oil trade.
+But Oil Minister Bijan Zanganeh said earlier this month that the crunch on oil exports is hitting harder today than during the 1980s war, when Saddam Hussein’s forces targeted Iran’s oil trade.

 “Our situation is worse than during the war,” Zanganeh said.
 “We did not have such an export problem when Saddam was targeting our industrial units.
 Now, we cannot export oil labeled Iran.”